poxiest/CalendarApplication/CalendarApplication/res/README.md

 ## 2. Command Design Pattern

 The **Command Design Pattern** is used in the `commands` package:

 - **Scalability**: New commands (e.g., `DeleteEvent`, `UpdateEvent`) can be easily added.
 - **Decoupling**: The `Controller` doesn't need to know the details of each command.
 - **Undo/Redo**: The pattern can be extended to support undo/redo functionality.

 ## 3. Factory Pattern for CalendarController Initialization

 The **Factory Pattern** (`CalendarControllerFactory`) helps initialize the `CalendarController` based on the `--mode`:

 - **Flexibility**: New modes (like a web mode) can be added without affecting other code.
 - **Single Responsibility**: The factory handles all initialization, reducing complexity in the controller.
 - **Centralized Initialization**: All setup logic is in one place, improving maintainability.

 ## 4. Interface for Searching Events

 - **Extensibility**: You can easily add new search strategies.
-- **Separation of Concerns**: Each search strategy is encapsulated in its own class, making the code cleaner and more maintainable.
+- **Separation of strategies**: Each search strategy is encapsulated in its own class, making the code cleaner and more maintainable.

 ## 5. Exception Handling

 Custom exceptions like `InvalidCommandException` and `EventConflictException` are used to handle specific errors:

 - **Clear Error Handling**: It's easy to identify where errors come from.
 - **Separation of Error Logic**: Different errors are handled in their own classes, keeping the code organized.

 ## 6. Time Utils

 The `TimeUtil` class handles all time-related logic:

 - **Consistency**: All time-related operations are done in one place, reducing the risk of bugs.
 - **Single Responsibility**: The class only handles time-related tasks, following the Single Responsibility Principle.

+---

+## Project Contributors

+- **Harikrishna Nagarajan** - Event modeling, Export functionality, Time Functions and relevant test cases.
+- **Sri Vishaak Ramesh Babu** - Controller, Commands parsing, Calendar modeling and E2E test cases.

 ---